GarryOne/parkbee-interview/README.md

 ### TODOs
-* Add ouputs.tf and variables.tf
-* Move the tfstate to s3 storage
+* Move the `tfstate` to s3 storage
-* Modify the terraform.yaml so that on PR branch it runs only terraform plan.
-And "terraform apply" should be run only on main branch
+* Modify the `terraform.yaml` so that on PR branch it runs only terraform plan.
+And `terraform apply` should be run only on main branch
 * Make the API available only inside the cluster
 * Add HTTPS to the services
+* Optionally, for a better flexibility, there can be added `outputs.tf` and `variables.tf`

 ## CI/CD Pipelines